microsoft/cobalt/tests/backend_test/README.md

 ## Description

-- main.sh is the parent file that contains all the tests
+- [main.sh](../main.sh) is the parent file to execute, that contains all the tests.
-- assert.sh is the code used for the base functions needed to test the backend.
+- [assert.sh](../assert.sh) is the test framework used for the base functions required to test the backend.

 ## Requirements:
-Fill the values required below in test_backend.tfvars
+Fill the values required below in test_backend.tfvars using [this](../../shared/README.md###Configure-Terraform-to-Store-State-Data-in-Azure) link.

 - Storage Account Name
 - Storage Account Access Key